Grades and Credit

 Work completed in a course taken on a pass/D/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the student's transcript.
 The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade.
 However, the grade is not calculated in the student's grade point average.
 If the work of the course is D+, D, D-, or F, that grade is recorded on the student's transcript.
 The credit thus earned (for a grade of D+, D, or D-) counts toward graduation in every respect and is subject to the same restrictions as any letter-grade credit, and does affect that student's grade point average.

-The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of sixth week of the course.
+The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of the eighth week of the course.
 Students must have the signatures of the instructor and their advisor before they may enroll in a course on a P/D/F basis.
 Students are specifically required to maintain a consistent grading option over both halves of a year course.
 Students may not change a course grade mode to P/D/F if an academic infractions case is pending for the course.

 Credit/No Credit (CR/NC)